The Management and Assessment of Risk.

 - BCGA GN 3 - Safe cylinder handling and the application of the manual handling operations regulations to gas cylinders.

 - BCGA GN 9 - The application of the confined spaces regulations to the drinks dispense industry.

-- BCGA GN 11 - Reduced oxygen atmospheres.
-The management of risk associated with reduced oxygen atmospheres resulting from the use of gases in the workplace.
+- BCGA GN 11 - The management of risk when using gases in enclosed workplaces

 - BCGA GN 13 - DSEAR Risk Assessment.